jawadefaj/Cruzway-UI/README.md

 ![eventgraph](https://github.com/jawadefaj/Cruzway-UI/blob/richa/images/eventgraph.jpeg)

 ## Plugin
 Plugins are useful as they allow specific tasks to be done on other devices or projects without re-implementing functionality.
 By making the calculator widget a plugin, other users will be able to use the calculator widget on their own devices.
-The plugin can be game-level or engine-level, and it must be packaged and enabled before use.
+The plugin can be project-level or engine-level, and it must be packaged and enabled before use.
 The plugin should be added to the 'Plugins' folder of the specific project, and the calculator widget should show up.